Becoming a Surgical Technologist - Guide to Education & Certifications

 Gwinnett Technical College

-Gwinnett Technical College offers an associate of applied science program in surgical technology providing students with an opportunity for an exciting career behind the doors of the operating room.
-Students in this program will study the practices and techniques needed to keep surgical patients safe, while also learning how to manage surgical equipment and assist surgeons during procedures effectively.
+Gwinnett Technical College offers an associate of applied science program in surgical technology, which provides students with an opportunity for an exciting career behind the doors of the operating room.
+Students in this program will study the practices and techniques needed to keep surgical patients safe while also learning how to manage surgical equipment and assist surgeons during procedures effectively.

 • Location: Lawrenceville, GA; Alpharetta, GA